Native

 HOPP, and the step class is in full, sweaty swing.
 Health lessons

-are postered around the gym, reminding Indians to get their
+are postered around the gym, reminding Native Americans to get

-five fruits and vegetables a day and that white bread and rice
+their five fruits and vegetables a day and that white bread

-convert quickly to sugar.
-Music is blaring, the treadmills are
+and rice convert quickly to sugar.
+Music is blaring, the treadmills

-filling up and Mashone Antone, 36, is on her second trip to
+are filling up and Mashone Antone, 36, is on her second trip

 Last October she took a hard look at her life: She was overweight